Mental Readiness Exercise

 5 – Remind yourself….

-- if this happens, although it will be frustrating, he’s not the only one who does frustrating things in your relationship.
+- if this happens, although it will be frustrating, she’s not the only one who does frustrating things in your relationship.
 You do your share, too.

-- your typical reactions to your partner’s frustrating behavior have been just as dysfunctional as his frustrating behavior.
+- your typical reactions to your partner’s frustrating behavior have been just as dysfunctional as her frustrating behavior

-- if you expect him to change, you can’t continue to react the same old dysfunctional way yourself.
+- if you expect her to change, you can’t continue to react the same old dysfunctional way yourself.

-- if you can react effectively, the odds are good that he won’t act this way as often in the future.
+- if you can react effectively, the odds are good that she won’t act this way as often in the future.

-- if you had been able to consistently react more effectively in the past, chances are that he wouldn’t still be acting this way now.
+- if you had been able to consistently react more effectively in the past, chances are that she wouldn’t still be acting this way now.

 6 – Think of any additional self-reminders that might work for you.